 |Type:||Development and Innovation||Award Number:||R324A150171|

-Purpose: The aim of this project is to apply advances in cognitive science in text processing to further the development of an intensive and research-based reading intervention, Idea Detectives, for students in Grades 2 and 3 at risk for or identified as having serious reading difficulties or disabilities (RD).
+Purpose: The intended aim of this project was to apply advances in cognitive science in text processing to further the development of an intensive and research-based reading intervention, Idea Detectives, for students in grades 2 and 3 at risk for or identified as having serious reading difficulties or disabilities (RD).
 In the absence of quality intervention, students with reading difficulties in the primary grades are likely to maintain these deficits throughout school.
-To address this need, many schools are implementing Response-to-Intervention (RTI), or Multi-tiered Systems of Support, models that include a focus on reading outcomes.
-This project will develop a Tier 3 intervention intended to accelerate the reading progress of students who have demonstrated inadequate response to previously provided intervention.
+To address this need, many schools are implementing response-to-intervention, or multi-tiered systems of support, models that include a focus on reading outcomes.
+This project planned to develop a Tier 3 intervention intended to accelerate the reading progress of students who demonstrated inadequate response to previously provided intervention.

-Project Activities: Idea Detectives will be designed to integrate specific supports for children with impaired phonemic awareness, oral language development, working memory, attentional control, and self-regulation.
-It will enable targeted, systematic intervention in word reading, fluency, and comprehension.
-The research team will develop the intervention through an iterative process of development and examine its promise using a randomized controlled trial.
+Project Activities: The research team planned to design Idea Detectives to integrate specific supports for children with impaired phonemic awareness, oral language development, working memory, attentional control, and self-regulation.
+The intervention aimed to enable targeted, systematic intervention in word reading, fluency, and comprehension.
+The team proposed to develop the intervention through an iterative process of development and examine its promise using a randomized controlled trial.

 Setting: Data will be collected within elementary schools in a metropolitan area of Texas.